goAuD/chseets/README.md

-# chseets - Printable cheat sheets for humans
+# chseets - Printable cheat sheets for all

 **chseets** is a clean, distraction-free collection of printable, A4-friendly cheat sheets.
 It’s privacy-respecting, lightweight, and installable as a PWA.